 Travel agent information:

-Travel agents may make voluntary changes by entering waiver code 7JCRP in the OSI field (ARC and BSP reporting agencies), for example, OSI UA 7XXXX.
+Travel agents may make voluntary changes or may voluntarily self-refund (where allowed) by entering waiver code 7JCPR in the OSI field (ARC and BSP reporting agencies), for example, OSI UA 7XXXX.
+See the Jetstream Travel Waiver page for complete details.

 Australia and Pacific